Ashok0/EnderalVREssentials/README.md

 [**Scoped Bows SE**](https://www.nexusmods.com/skyrimspecialedition/mods/912?tab=files): Scoped Bows is a huge weapons mod that adds scoped variants of all bows to the game, designed to be used without crosshair.
 You MUST disable "Adjust Held Weapons Position" in the VRIK MCM or aiming through scopes will not work properly.

-[**Dynamically Disable Eye Adaptation and Bloom**](https://www.nexusmods.com/skyrimspecialedition/mods/2135?tab=files): Disables Bloom to remove the "glow" effect around light sources.
-Disable if you prefer having Bloom effects in VR.

-[**R.A.S.S - Rain Ash And Snow Shader**](https://www.nexusmods.com/skyrimspecialedition/mods/22780?tab=files): "R.A.S.S." adds weather effects to the Player such as water droplet effects in your vision.
-Disable if you prefer having no weather effects.
-You can alternatively disable select weather effects from the R.A.S.S.
-MCM.

-[**SkyVRaan - Shimmering VR Waters**](https://www.nexusmods.com/skyrimspecialedition/mods/30571?tab=files): Adds a fake reflection effect to Skyrim VR's outdoor water.
-It breaks up the distant LOD, shows wave movement on the distant water, and gives an illusion of water depth in the distance.
-Also has improved realism and clarity of near water.

-&#x1F53A; **SMALL PERFORMANCE DROP --- For lower end GPUs, you may wish to experiment with disabling "SkyVRaan - Shimmering VR Waters" in Mod Organizer 2.** &#x1F53A;

-[**Storm Lightning for SSE and VR**](https://www.nexusmods.com/skyrimspecialedition/mods/29243?tab=files): A remake of Minty's Lightning mod as an SKSE plugin.
-The purpose of this mod is stability and scalability.
-It can summon up to 50 sheet lightnings and 50 fork lightnings per second and up to 31 cells distance.
-This results in a more natural and enjoyable storm experience.

 [**High Poly Project**](https://www.nexusmods.com/skyrimspecialedition/mods/12029?tab=files): This mod greatly improves visuals by switching out many items and objects with more elaborate 3D versions.
 Some of the textures/meshes in this mod are not Enderal VR friendly and will cause purple texture glitches.
 All known problematic files have been removed but this mod has been disabled by default due to potential bugs.
 It contains no plugins, however, and is safe to use and will not break your saved game.
 Feel free to experiment with enabling this mod for better visuals and immersion!

 [**Caliente's Beautiful Bodies Enhancer - CBBE**](https://www.nexusmods.com/skyrimspecialedition/mods/198?tab=files): Pre-installed using "Vanilla" body shape with "NeverNude" underwear options.
 Improves meshes and textures for your body and hands and gives female NPCs a more feminine form while retaining a lore-friendly Enderal aesthetic.
 Disable if you prefer vanilla bodies.
 Note that while CBBE bodies can be customized for both the player and NPCs using BodySlide, this tool can cause texture and clipping glitches in Enderal.